-There are three kingdoms in the Nordic countries - in Sweden, Denmark and Norway.
+There are three kingdoms in the Nordic countries, Sweden, Denmark and Norway.
 Denmark has a queen, and Sweden and Norway have a king.

-The three Nordic countries is an interesting place to experience royal monuments and palaces as Hamlets Kronborg Castle in Denmark and Drottningholm Castle in Sweden and The Royal Palace in Oslo, Norway.
+The three Nordic countries are interesting places to experience royal monuments and palaces, such as Hamlets Kronborg Castle in Denmark, Drottningholm Castle in Sweden, and the Royal Palace in Oslo, Norway.

-The Swedish Monarchy is more than 1000 years old, and the current monarch in Sweden is HRH King Carl XVI Gustaf, and he became King on 15 September 1973 on the death of his grandfather, Gustaf Vl Adolf.
-Sweden has been a kingdom the 1st century.
+The Swedish Monarchy is more than 1000 years old, and the current monarch in Sweden is HRH King Carl XVI Gustaf; he became King on 15 September 1973 after the death of his grandfather, Gustaf Vl Adolf.
+Sweden was a kingdom in the 1st century.
 The monarch is no longer the commander-in-chief of the Swedish Armed Forces, but he has retained the honorary rank of a four-star admiral in the Swedish Army and Air Force.

-Sweden became the first monarchy to change its succession rites so that the first-born child of the monarch is heir to the throne, regardless of gender.
+Sweden became the first monarchy to change its succession rites so that the monarch's firstborn child was heir to the throne, regardless of gender.

 The Kingdom of Denmark is one of the oldest monarchies in the world.
-The first royal house of Denmark established in the 10th century by a Viking king called Gorm the Old, and today the Danish monarch HRH Queen Margrethe II is a descendant of the old Viking king.
+The first royal house of Denmark was established in the 10th century by a Viking king called Gorm the Old, and today, the Danish monarch, HRH Queen Margrethe II, is a descendant of the old Viking king.

-Denmark has a constitutional monarchy, which means that the monarch cannot independently perform political acts.
-The Queen's main tasks are to represent Denmark abroad and to be a figurehead at home.
+Denmark is a constitutional monarchy, meaning the monarch cannot perform political acts independently.
+The Queen's main tasks are representing Denmark abroad and being a figurehead at home.

 The Danish Royal Family and Monarchy is a popular institution in Denmark - and is highly respected and supported by nearly all the Danes.